wyu6609/python-scraper/README.md

 A **web scraper** is a program that automatically extracts data from websites.
 It reads the HTML content of a page, locates specific elements (like titles, prices, or text), and processes that information for analysis or storage.

-> ⚠️ Always ensure your scraping follows the site's `robots.txt` and terms of service.

 ---

 ## ▶️ How to Run the Script